 Covers scientific computing, with an emphasis on numerical computing and visualization techniques.
 Includes techniques of computational geometry, including an introduction to methods used to describe the shapes of free-form curves, surfaces, and volumes, and applications to computer-aided design and other areas of scientific computing.

-Repeat Status: Not repeatable for credit Prerequisites: MATH 540 [Min Grade: C]
+College/Department: College of Arts and Sciences Repeat Status: Not repeatable for credit Prerequisites: MATH 540 [Min Grade: C]